h1romas4/zellij-datetime/README.md

 - [x] Support for changing timezone by click or scroll on a pane
 - [x] Support for timezone definition files.
+- [x] Binary size reduction
 - [ ] Support for background color specification.
 - [ ] When a Zellij session is detached and reattached, the plugin stops without getting drawing and timer events.
+- [ ] Unnecessary borderlines appear when this plugin is placed at the bottom of the workspace with borderless=true.

 ## Require